joshuaskelly/vgio/duke3d/docs/fileformats/art.md

 ## Data

-The data is a sequence of images as unstructured pixel data in row major order.
+The data is a sequence of images as unstructured pixel data in column major order.